anderama100/LiquorGourmet/README.md

 This application creates catalogs of spirits beverages.
 You can create, modify, delete and save it at any time.

-# Instructions
-Create a new user to save your data in DataBase
-Log in in the app and follow the instructions.

 # Technologies Used
 For this project, technologies implemented are: